preciofishbone/OmniaDocs/quality-management/end-user/process-directory/index.rst

 + **Revision**: Select a revision number.
 + **Revision interval**: Select a number for the interval on which to filter.
 + **Tags**: Select one or more of the available tags.
 (Available tags are set up centrally, see :doc:`Setup Quality Management </quality-management/setup/index>`.)

+3. Click "Add more filter" to add more filter rows and.

 Filtering is cumulative.
 An example: With this list (not filtered):